techiescamp/vagrant-kubeadm-mac-silicon/README.md

-## CKA, CKAD, CKS, or KCNA Coupon Codes
+## CKA, CKAD, CKS, or KCNA Vouchers

 As part of our commitment to helping the DevOps community save money on Kubernetes Certifications, we continuously update the latest voucher codes from the Linux Foundation